WeirdMidas/SkySceneAddon/README.md

 - Solve the problem that the background can't hang even if the free memory is large, by modifying device_config specified ActivityManager CUR_MAX_EMPTY_PROCESSES
 - Customizable list of protected APPs, preventing them from being killed by Android in-userspace lowmemorykiller
 - Fixed system common files in the file page cache, which significantly reduced the stucks caused by the key cache being swapped out due to page cache fluctuations
-- Prohibits kernel memory recycling threads for 7 cores, avoiding using all cores and reducing priority so they prefer small cores, reducing power consumption by up to 15mW
+- It prohibits kernel memory recycling threads from running on all cores, preventing kswapd and oom_reaper from using all cores, where kswapd uses only four small cores with increased priority to maximize swap response, and oom_reaper on seven cores for stability purposes, keeping the priority of the two above normal threads but slightly below UX threads (118-116), reducing power consumption and allowing better response to pressure without the two preempting each other unnecessarily
 - Additional compression in background apps.
 It is not ZRAM, it is a technique called CompAction.
 This memory management technique compresses apps that the user is using, if necessary: ​​the compressed app is sent to ZRAM, the app data is double compressed.
 Each amount of memory has the period and minimum amount of memory that each app uses to compress via CompAction:
   - 2GB of RAM the app needs to use 32mb to compress.
 With the compression period occurring every 30 seconds.
   - 3GB of RAM the app needs to use 64mb to compress.
 With the compression period occurring every 45 seconds.